qt-dork/cultist/_append/data/text/equipment/Learning/Category Explanations/Slots.md

 --- | ---
 empty column| Doesn't take any dice.
 Usually used for passives.
 NORMAL | Will take any dice
-REQUIRESX | Will only accept dice of a specific value (i.e. REQUIRES1 will only accept 1s) MAXX | Will only accept dice of that specific value or less (i.e. MAX4 will only accept dice valued 4 or less) MINX | Will only accept dice of that specific value or more (i.e. MIN3 will only accept dice valued 3 or more) EVEN | Will only accept even-valued dice
+REQUIREX | Will only accept dice of a specific value (i.e. REQUIRES1 will only accept 1s) MAXX | Will only accept dice of that specific value or less (i.e. MAX4 will only accept dice valued 4 or less) MINX | Will only accept dice of that specific value or more (i.e. MIN3 will only accept dice valued 3 or more) EVEN | Will only accept even-valued dice